LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### Browsers

-Primarily, I will be using Chrome, but once I need to fire up a screen reader, I will be using Safari, if you are using Windows you can use [NVDA (free)](https://www.nvaccess.org/download/) and Firefox or [JAWS (Paid or possible free trial)](https://support.freedomscientific.com/Downloads/JAWS) and Chrome.
+Primarily, I will be using Chrome, but once I need to fire up a screen reader, I will be using Safari, if you are using Windows you can use [NVDA (free)](https://www.nvaccess.org/download/) and Chrome (This can change due to the results of the annual WebAIM Survey, so please do check that is the recommended pairing, if you are accessing in 2026 and beyond) or [JAWS (Paid or possible free trial)](https://support.freedomscientific.com/Downloads/JAWS) and Chrome.
 It's important that you get the "pairings" right, so just to be super clear:

 * Safari and VoiceOver (MacOS)
-* NVDA and Firefox (Windows)
+* NVDA and Chrome (Windows) (may change again, in the future)
 * JAWS and Chrome (Windows)

 For the most part, you can use whatever browser you want, as long as it is a current browser, such as Safari, Firefox, Edge, Chrome etc. You shouldn't dust off your Internet Explorer install, because pretty much everything will be broken, in every conceivable way.
 But once you are using a screen reader, make sure you are using the advised pairings from above.
 You only need one screen reader, we're not comparing those.